2025 dates for your space and climate events calendar

 Adaptation Futures, New Zealand, October 13th-16th

-Cals for submissions and proposals close on February 25th.
-More details and early information are on the website.
+More details are on the website.

 Meteorological Technology World Expo, Austria, October 14th-16th